Staying positive and focusing on successes is key when you don't reach your goals.

 5. Reconnect with Past Donors

-Reach out to lapsed donors who have given in the past but haven’t contributed recently.
+Use your donor management software to identify and reach out to lapsed donors who have given in the past, but haven’t contributed recently.
 Personalized communication explaining the current needs and how they can make a difference can rekindle their interest and support.
 Additionally, approach mid-level donors with specific asks that reflect their previous giving levels.
 A heartfelt message that acknowledges their past support and invites them to renew their commitment can be very persuasive.

 6. Stay Positive and Transparent About the Fundraising Goal